-Dallas Afterschool formed in 2007 in response to the study "Today's Children: Tomorrow's Communities, 2006 After-School Program Assessment," which found that there was no unifying agency to facilitate communication, learning or information exchange between the 2,200 afterschool care agencies in Dallas County.
-This study also concluded that staff training was the most-needed, and sorely lacking, resource among afterschool and summer providers.
+Our ultimate vision at Dallas Afterschool is for every family to have access to the quality afterschool and summer programs they want for their children.
+We were formed in 2007 in response to the study “Today’s Children: Tomorrow’s Communities, 2006 After-School Program Assessment,” which found that there was no unifying agency to facilitate communication, learning or information exchange between afterschool care agencies in Dallas County.

 What We Do